fr34k8/docker-htpc/README.md

 client and select the server.
 This needs to be done once per startup of the deluge container, unless auto-connect is enabled.
 Follow these directions to setup deluge-web auto-connect: http://dev.deluge-torrent.org/wiki/Faq#HowdoIauto-connecttoaspecificdaemon

+### timecapsule (Samba)

+This container expects to connect to a docker network named `localnet`.
+This network should be created with the macvlan or ipvlan drivers available in docker 1.12+.
+This allows the container to be started and acquire its own IP on your local network in order to run Bonjour (avahi) services to announce itself on the network.

+If your local network is 192.168.0.0/24 you can create a `localnet` network with the following docker command:

+    $ docker network create -d macvlan \
+        --subnet 192.168.0.0/24 \
+        --gateway 192.168.0.1
+        -o parent=eth0 \
+        localnet